Documentation

 Parameter: critical=1 for All Endpoints Except /items

-In addition to production=1, we have introduced the critical=1 parameter for real-time endpoints such as /inventory or /item.
-For the /items endpoint, critical=1 is automatically activated when used in production mode.
-For all other endpoints, critical is set to 0 by default but can be manually activated to utilize the following features:
+For all other endpoints, critical is set to 0 by default but can be manually activated to utilize the following features.

-What does critical=1 do?
+What Does critical=1 Do?

 • The API automatically checks if a critical issue has been flagged.
 Such cases are very rare and should not occur under normal circumstances.
-However, our tests may fail, requiring us to resolve certain issues, which may take time.
-Over the past two years, there has been only one instance where this was necessary.

 • In case of a critical issue, the system temporarily blocks all requests with critical=1 to ensure no erroneous data is provided.
-This means you do not need to deactivate your endpoint yourself—the system handles it automatically.

 • For the /items endpoint, critical=1 is automatically enabled.
 For all other endpoints, it is disabled by default and can be manually activated if needed.